Achievable logoAchievable logo

 Like most standardized tests, the ACT math section scales its scores.

-You’re answering 60 questions, but you get a scaled score out of 36.
-And in a way, the scores are scaled again, since you probably shouldn’t be trying to get a perfect score; really, you should be aiming to get a little bit higher than the average score for the school you want to attend.
+You answer 60 questions, but you receive a scaled score out of 36.
+In practice, you may not need a perfect score.
+A more useful goal is often to score a bit above the average score for the school you want to attend.

 The average scaled ACT math score is about 20.
-This may seem obvious, but to be clear: about half of ACT math test takers score 20 or under.
-So, if you score 20+, you’ve beaten half the competition.
-That’s good.
+To be clear: about half of ACT math test takers score 20 or under.
+So if you score 20+, you’ve scored higher than about half of test takers.

 To get a scaled score of 20, you only need to answer about 30 questions correctly.
-ACT math answers each count equally—you don’t get more points for answering the harder questions.
+Each ACT math question counts the same - you don’t get more points for answering harder questions.

-So, if you’re not great at math, focus your time and energy on locking in those points for the easy and medium questions.
+So if you’re not confident in math, focus your time and energy on locking in points on the easy and medium questions.

-After you’ve confidently answered the first 40 questions, consider any extra time as a bonus.
-Skim through the final 20 questions to find ones that seem easier, and maybe you’ll pick up another point or two.
+After you’ve confidently answered the first 40 questions, treat any remaining time as a bonus.
+Skim the final 20 questions to find ones that look more approachable, and you may pick up another point or two.

-And, of course, make sure to guess on every question.
-You aren’t penalized for incorrect choices.
-Even with completely random guesses on the last 20 questions, you’re likely to get an extra four points with lucky guesses!
+And make sure to guess on every question.
+There’s no penalty for incorrect answers.
+Even with completely random guesses on the last 20 questions, you’re likely to get about four correct just by chance.